 Understand and explain the various remedies for contractual breach. - Describe and explain the nature and scope of the various remedies available in law where a contract has been breached.
 Write short essays, supported by authority, explaining the various forms of remedy.
 Write case notes discussing a leading precedent on one of the remedies.
-Write an essay comparing and Apply the knowledge acquired during the course to solve practical problems with regard to the operation, interpretation, termination and breach of a contract. contrasting the remedies. - Write judgments or opinions in which a practical problem is analysed and solved on the basis of the relevant law and precedents.
+Write an essay comparing and contrasting the remedies.
+Apply the knowledge acquired during the course to solve practical problems with regard to the operation, interpretation, termination and breach of a contract.
+Identify the relevant legal problem or issue.
+State the relevant law, and discuss the relevant legal precedents with regard to that issue.
+Apply the law to the facts in order to come to a reasoned conclusion about the problem, and the legal remedies that might flow from the finding. of the relevant law and